World stocks bat aside trade war fears, rally for second day

 But hopes of Chinese stimulus to counter the impact on the economy, as well as a pledge by premier Li Keqiang to not use yuan devaluation as a tool in the trade war, reassured investors to some extent, allowing markets to build on Tuesday's gains.

-MSCI's index of global equities rose 0.2 percent to a two-week high while emerging stocks too firmed for a second day, led by a one percent jump in Shanghai markets.An index of non-Japan Asian stocks also rose one percent <
+MSCI's index of global equities rose 0.2 percent to a two-week high <.MIWD00000PUS> while emerging stocks too firmed for a second day <.MSCIEF>, led by a one percent jump in Shanghai markets <.SSEC>.An index of non-Japan Asian stocks also rose one percent <

 Government bonds from the United States and Germany, typically instruments that benefit from political or economic turmoil, saw yields race to multi-week highs.
-U.S. 10-year yields stayed firmly above the key 3 percent mark.
+U.S. 10-year yields stayed firmly above the key 3 percent mark <US10T=RR> <DE10YT=RR>.

 "Where we are today, is in a period of relative calm as U.S. bond yields probe their highs, and we become accustomed to trade rhetoric and perhaps, blasé about the economic damage it will cause," said Societe Generale strategist Kit Juckes